What is a sub-processor under GDPR

 What is a sub-processor under GDPR?

-GDPR sub-processor refers to a third-party entity that processes personal data on behalf of a data processor, strictly under the processor’s instructions.
-Unlike data controllers who determine the purposes and means of processing personal data, or data processors who handle data on behalf of controllers, sub-processors operate one step further down the data processing chain.
+A GDPR sub-processor is a third-party entity that processes personal data on behalf of a data processor, strictly under the processor’s instructions.
+Unlike data controllers who determine the purposes and means of processing, or data processors who handle data on behalf of controllers, sub-processors operate one step further down the data processing chain.

 Key Takeaways

-Processors remain fully liable for the compliance and data protection obligations of their sub-processors or vendors when outsourcing processing activities, requiring robust contracts, due diligence, and ongoing monitoring of vendor relationships.
+• Processors remain fully liable for the compliance and data protection obligations of their sub-processors when outsourcing processing activities, requiring written contracts, due diligence, and ongoing monitoring of vendor relationships.

-Effective sub-processor management, including clear contractual terms, regular audits, and adherence to GDPR Article 28, is crucial for lowering risks and ensuring regulatory compliance.
+• Effective sub-processor management, including clear contractual terms, regular audits, and adherence to GDPR Article 28, is essential for reducing risk and meeting regulatory requirements.

 Sub-processors can be businesses, SMEs, public authorities, agencies, or other legal entities.
-For example, public authorities may act as sub-processors when processing is required by law in the public interest.
+Public authorities may act as sub-processors when processing is required by law in the public interest.
 They support the processor by performing specific tasks under its instruction, without deciding how or why the data is used.

-Sub-processors assist processors by supporting and facilitating data processing activities to help ensure GDPR compliance.
-Engaging a sub-processor is a form of outsourcing specific data processing tasks, where the processor delegates certain operations to another party.
-They carry out processing operations strictly under the processor’s instructions, implementing technical and organisational measures as required.
+Engaging a sub-processor is a form of outsourcing in which the processor delegates certain operations to another party.
+Sub-processors carry out processing operations strictly under the processor’s instructions, implementing technical and organisational measures as required.

 Common examples of sub-processors include: